Terms & Conditions

 7.1 Course and event notes cannot be relied upon for legal interpretation.
 Neither Chartered Institute staff, training faculty, speakers or consultants can accept responsibility for actions of delegates, or others with access to course or event notes, or liability for any loss incurred as a result of this content.

 7.2 Any special access requirements must be communicated to the Chartered Institute staff team at the point of booking and no later than 1 week prior to a course or event taking place.
-The Chartered Institute will not accept liability for inability to attend a course if notification of access requirements has not been received.
+The Chartered Institute will not accept liability for inability to attend a course or event if notification of access requirements has not been received.

 7.3 Any special dietary requirements must be communicated to the Chartered Institute at the point of booking and no later than 1 week prior to a course or event taking place.
 We use external caterers and do not accept liability for any failure to meet special dietary requirements.